ashishbeast/ashishbeast.github.io/mountains.md

 ---
-layout: page
+layout: default
 title: The High Peaks
 permalink: /mountains.html
 description: This Section is dedicated for the wild exploration of the Mountains.
 ---